pumexx/pumex/doc/tutorial.md

 In this document we will walk through creation of simple application similar to *pumexviewer* example.

 The goal of our tutorial application is to load a 3D model provided in a command line and render it without textures.
-Application creates only one logical device, one surface and one window for rendering.
+Application creates only one logical device, one surface, one window and one render graph ( with single render operation ) for rendering.

 Resulting application structure is presented on the diagram below :